-The year 2022 marks the $100^{\,\rm th}$ anniversary of the establishment of diplomatic relations between Albania and the United States (22 July 1922).
+The year 2022 marks the $100^{th}$ anniversary of the establishment of diplomatic relations between Albania and the United States (22 July 1922).

-Address: 2100 S Street NW, Washington DC 20008, USA Tel: +1-202-223 4942 Fax: +1-202-628 7342 E-mail: embassy.washington@mfa.gov.al Recently, Albania has:
+Address: 2100 S Street NW, Washington DC 20008, USA

+Tel: +1-202-223 4942 Fax: +

+Fax: +1-202-628 7342

+E-mail: embassy.washington@mfa.gov.al

+Recently, Albania has:

-- engaged to strengthen the commitment and contribution to the strategic partnership with the US; worked with the US administration to foster a stronger and long lasting - worked with the OS autoministration to isster a subject and long rations partnership in the areas of defense and security, energy, rule of law, good governance, trade, economy and culture; worked with the US administration for the accommodation of Afghan citizens in need after being evacuated from their country;
+- engaged to strengthen the commitment and contribution to the strategic - partnership with the US; worked with the US administration to foster a stronger and long lasting partnership in the areas of defense and security, energy, rule of law, good governance, trade, economy and culture; worked with the US administration for the accommodation of Afghan citizens in need after being evacuated from their country;

-- need after being evacuated from their country; held bilateral consultations with the US in the framework of the UNSC, where the Albanian Mission is now a co-penholder with the USUN on Ukraine; strongly cooperated with the US in the military field with the 'Defender 21' joint exercise in Tirana and the planned 'Defender 23', the West Point Partnership Plan and the establishment of a military base in Albania; - signed a Memorandum of Understanding on Economic Cooperation with the US; signed a Memorandum of Understanding with Excelerate Energy L.P. and ExxonMobil LNG Market Development Inc. to conduct a feasibility study for the potential development of a liquefied natural gas (LNG) Project in the Port of Vlora in Southern Albapia. - signed a Memorandum of Understanding with the US that serves to protect Albanian cultural property, counter cultural property trafficking and preserve heritage.
+- need after being evacuated from their country; held bilateral consultations with the US in the framework of the UNSC, where the Albanian Mission is now a co-penholder with the USUN on Ukraine; strongly cooperated with the US in the military field with the 'Defender 21' joint exercise in Tirana and the planned 'Defender 23', the West Point Partnership Plan and the establishment of a military base in Albania; - and the establishment of a limitary base in Adama; signed a Memorandum of Understanding on Economic Cooperation with the US; signed a Memorandum of Understanding with Excelerate Energy L.P. and ExxonMobil LNG Market Development Inc. to conduct a feasibility study for the potential development of a liquefied natural gas (LNG) Project in the Port of Vlora in Southers Albenjie. - in Southern Albania; signed a Memorandum of Understanding with the US that serves to protect Albanian cultural property, counter cultural property trafficking and preserve